How to Get Free of Secret Sins and Thrive in Christ

-In this post, you’ll learn how to get free from secret sins even if you want to stay in it right now.
+Learn how to get free from secret sins even if you want to stay in it right now.
 Get a journal and go through these eight key points for victory.

 You know the saying, “You can’t understand someone until you walk a mile in their shoes”?
 Well, I’m not writing this because I’m perfect, better than you, or a know-it-all.
 This is my calling: writing about thriving in Christ.
 And this post?
 I’ve walked a mile in these shoes.
 Many miles, actually.
 (I’m older than I look.)